 Now

-April 2026 · Bangalore, India
+June 2026 · Bangalore, India

 Fika B’lore

 We still do deliveries ourselves every Friday.
 Service elevators, parking garages, security guards who’ve started recognizing the guys with the cinnamon bun boxes.
 The operation runs from a solar-powered farmhouse north of the city, with horses in the yard and landlords who’ve become collaborators.
-That’s how most things work here: the plan gets you started, the people carry you forward.

 Building

-Most of my late nights recently have gone into building what I’ve started calling an AI operating system for the bakery.
-Not the kind that gets announced at conferences.
-The kind where WhatsApp orders get parsed into a spreadsheet, a finance dashboard tracks margins by product and community, and a school email scanner catches my kids’ permission slips before I miss them.
-Practical tools, cobbled together with Claude Code, for a business that does 25 products a week and doesn’t have a back office.
+The AI operating system that started as late-night tooling for the bakery has grown up.
+WhatsApp orders parse themselves into the sales log, a finance dashboard tracks margins by product and community, the accounting prep runs on a schedule, and a school email scanner still catches my kids’ permission slips before I miss them.
+Around thirty skills now, built with Claude Code, for a business that does 25 products a week and doesn’t have a back office.
+There’s a full project page if you’re curious.

 Thinking About